 Crop Rotation on Organic Farms

-Benefits of Crop Rotation
+Benefits and Limitations of Crop Rotation

 Crop rotation has many agronomic, economic and environmental benefits compared to monoculture cropping.
 The benefits of crop rotation can be substantial and provide a foundation for a profitable organic farming system.
 Appropriate crop rotation increases organic matter in the soil, improves soil structure, reduces soil degradation, and can result in higher yields and greater farm profitability in the long-term.
 Increased levels of soil organic matter enhance water and nutrient retention, and decreases synthetic fertilizer requirements.
 Better soil structure in turn improves drainage, reduces risks of water-logging during floods, and boosts the supply of soil water during droughts.
 The effects of crop rotation can be experienced in several different aspects of production.